 School is dismissed at 3:00pm Monday - Thursday and at 1:50 pm on Fridays.
 All students will be dismissed directly from their classroom.
-K & 1st grade students will be picked up at the Front Carpool Maine Entrance.
-All other students will be picked up at the Back Carpool.
-Older siblings of K's and 1st graders who are dismissing this sibling, will connect at the younger student's classroom.

-Please make every effort to be prompt for dismissal and place your name/student ID placard on your dashboard or visor so it is visible as your car approaches.
 After 3:15pm Monday - Thursday and at 2:05pm on Friday, remaining students will be sent to the front office to await their ride.

-Please be reminded, before the start of each school year, that parents list on the Anchorage Public School Enrollment Form all individuals that are authorized to pick-up their children during school.
-If anyone other than those designated will be picking up your child during school, a note signed by the parent must be submitted to the school's front office and/or designation must be changed in the PikMyKid system prior to 2:30 pm Monday through Thursday and 1:20 pm on Fridays.
+If anyone other than the parent will be picking up your child during school, a note signed by the parent must be submitted to the school's front office and/or designation must be changed in the PikMyKid system prior to 2:30 pm Monday through Thursday and 1:20 pm on Fridays.

-For dismissal, APS uses the PikMyKid system to help organize the school dismissal process.
+For dismissal, APS uses the PikMyKid system to help organize and ensure the safety of students during the school dismissal process.
 This program will allow you, the parent, to use a smartphone application to easily notify the school of pick-up changes and to authorize others to pick-up your child from school.
-You can enable the system to alert you when your child has been picked up or left campus to walk home, as well as help organize the car line during pick-up.
-This system helps our staff ensure the safety of students during the dismissal process.
+You can enable the system to alert you when your child has been picked up or left campus to walk home.
 The PikMyKid registration process is easy, and we ask that all parents/guardians register themselves before the start of the school year.
 When using the PikMyKid system, it is important for you as a parent to keep in mind the following: